 Dr. Luis M. Gonzalez, DVM, MS

 Dr. Gonzalez attended the University of La Salle College of Veterinary Medicine.
 After completing his doctorate, he pursued post-graduate training in surgery and obtained a Master's degree in veterinary surgery at Sao Paulo State University in Jaboticabal Sao Paulo, Brazil.
-Dr. Gonzalez then moved to the United States and did professional externships in Small Animal Surgery at The University Of Davis in California, Alameda East Veterinary Hospital in Denver Colorado, and Texas A&M University in College Station, Texas.
+Dr. Gonzalez then moved to the United States and did professional externships in Small Animal Surgery at The University of California in Davis, Alameda East Veterinary Hospital in Denver, Colorado, and Texas A&M University in College Station, Texas.
 In 2004 Dr. Gonzalez moved to Kansas State University College of Veterinary Medicine, where he did a Small Animal Medicine and Surgery rotating Internship.
-After completing his Internship he moved to San Antonio to work at the South Texas Veterinary Specialist as a surgical assistant.
+After completing his Internship he moved to San Antonio to work at South Texas Veterinary Specialists as a surgical assistant.

-Dr. Gonzalez moved to Blacksburg VA on 2007 where he started a two-year internship in Small Animal Surgery at the Virginia Maryland Regional College of Veterinary Medicine, participating in several orthopedic and soft tissue surgeries.
+Dr. Gonzalez moved to Blacksburg in 2007 where he started a two year internship in Small Animal Surgery at the Virginia Maryland Regional College of Veterinary Medicine, participating in several orthopedic and soft tissue surgeries.
 After completing his surgical internship, Dr. Gonzalez started a radiology internship.
-He was in charge of the outpatient service, where he further expanded his considerable experience with radiographs, ultrasounds and computed tomography.
+He was in charge of the outpatient service, where he further expanded his considerable experience with radiographs, ultrasounds and computer tomography.
 His Internship research was accepted and published in the Journal of Veterinary Radiology and Ultrasound.

 After his internship, Dr. Gonzalez created a company that offers in-house ultrasound and echocardiograms (PetVetUltrasound) for veterinary practices in the New River Valley and surrounding areas.

-Dr. Gonzalez recently became the owner of Community Animal Hospital.
-There he performs all orthopedic procedures, echocardiograms, and complete abdominal ultrasounds.
+Dr. Gonzalez is the owner at Community Animal Hospital, where he performs all orthopedic procedures, echocardiograms, and complete abdominal ultrasounds.
 Dr. Gonzalez's main interest is orthopedic surgery and imaging.
 He is one of a handful of veterinarians in Virginia that performs Tibial Tuberosity Advancement for the treatment of cranial cruciate ligament deficiency.
-He is also trained to perform advanced orthopedics such as locking bone platting, external fixator, and other orthopedic procedures.
+He is also trained to perform advanced orthopedics such as locking bone plating, external fixator, and other orthopedic procedures.

 Dr. Gonzalez's surgical experience: